Nassim Amaarouk

 Nassim Amaarouk (born 1 April 1996) is a Dutch footballer who plays as a midfielder.

 Club career

 Starting his senior career with NEC, Amaarouk was sent on loan to Achilles '29 in 2017.
 He made his professional debut in the Eerste Divisie for the club on 6 February 2017 in a game against FC Eindhoven.

 In April 2019, Amaarouk signed with BVV Barendrecht after playing one season for VV Capelle in the Hoofdklasse.
-He left the club again after one season due to injuries, in February 2020.
+He left the club after one season due to injuries, in February 2020.